Tracking Voter Support For Electoral Reforms October 21, 2022

-Citizen’s democracy research has included studying voter support for electoral reforms nationally and in key states, including support specifically for non-partisan primaries, ranked choice voting, and a top 4 or “Final Five” package solution similar to the set of reforms passed last year in Alaska.
-Our goal has been to identify and understand on a detailed level the base of support for these reforms and help partners use voter analysis to inform their strategies going forward.
+Citizen’s democracy research tracks voter support for electoral reforms nationally and in key states, including backing for non-partisan primaries, ranked choice voting, and a top 4 or “Final Five” package solution similar to the set of reforms passed in 2020 in Alaska.
+Our goal is to identify and understand — on a detailed level — the base of support for these reforms and to help partners use polling results wedded with voter file analysis to inform their strategies moving forward.